BOARD OF DIRECTORS

-Dawn Bunch is a junior in college who has been dedicated to the field of psychology for several years.
+Dawn Bunch is a senior in college who has been dedicated to the field of psychology for many years.
 She first became interested in psychology and mental health when she was ten years old.
-She has interned with the American Psychological Association and currently works as an undergraduate research assistant for over two years, and most recently served as a Mental Health Facilitator under Sheppard Pratt Health System.
+She has interned with the American Psychological Association, worked as an undergraduate research assistant for over two years, and most recently served as a Mental Health Facilitator under Sheppard Pratt Health System.

 Bunch founded the Adolescent Peer Support League in April of 2017 in response to what she considered to be a lack of attention to adolescent mental health.
 Through her intensive research on the efficacy of peer support programs, she has identified these programs as a plausible solution to poor mental health and emotional wellbeing in teens.
 Her vision for APSL is to create a system of peer support programs in high schools throughout the country.

 Director | Secretary